mvolkmann/blog/src/swift-ui.md

 Many view modifiers are defined in extensions to the `View` protocol.
 This makes them to any kind of views.

-When view modifiers are added to combiner views, they are passed down to all descendant views.
+When view modifiers are added to container views, they are passed down to all descendant views.
 In the following example, all the `Text` views are red because the `VStack` that contains them has